 The Stanford Combined Pediatrics-Medical Genetics Program is a four-year program.
 Training prepares our graduates to sit for the Clinical Genetics Board Examination administered by the American Board of Medical Genetics and Genomics (ABMGG) and the Pediatrics Board Examination administered by The American Board of Pediatrics.
-We are able to accept one resident per year.
+We are able to accept two residents per year.

 The residency program seeks to attract physicans of diverse backgrounds and experience interested in pursuing careers in Pediatrics and Medical Genetics.

 Stanford Medical Biochemical Genetics Fellowship Program

 This one year ACMGE accredited program prepares physicans with prior clinical genetics trianing to care for individuals with inborn errors of metabolism.
 For additional information about the medical biochemical genetics fellowship program please follow this link.
 We also welcome inquiries by email or telephone at 650-498-4937.

 ABMG guidelines require that applicants to medical biochemical genetics fellowhip have completed a clinical genetics residency program.

 We are currently able to offer training in Clinical Biochemical Genetics.
 For more information follow this link.